Forests of the Pacific Northwest

 In many ways the ODT is a major highway for non-motorized travelers, spanning the entire peninsula.
 We have included a Side Trips Section, providing information and maps for towns along the trail and for natural attractions along the way that can be easily reached from ODT on side roads or trails.

 We hope this website provides the information you need to utilize the trail with confidence.
-However if you have questions or need assistance with planning, please contact us, either with the contact button at the bottom of each page, or on the User Forum in the User Services Section.
+However if you have questions or need assistance with planning, please contact us, either with the contact button at the bottom of each page, or with the User Forum tab at the top of each page.

 Railroad Trestles and Tunnels